vancauwe/MeToo/README.md

 Number of Tweets: 350 000 tweets.

-# Internal milestones till milestone 3
+# Internal milestones

-Achieved for Milestone 2 :
+Achieved :

-Temporal data exploration
+- Temporal data exploration
-Sentimental data extraction using LIWC
+- Sentimental data extraction using LIWC
-Gender data extraction using genderperform
+- Gender data extraction using genderperform
+- Interactive timeline figure, including major events
+- Shaped wordcloud
+- LDA topic clustering

-1. Sentimental Analysis Exploration
+- Sentimental Analysis Exploration

-2. Bivariate Gender-based and Sentimental Analysis
+- Bivariate Gender-based and Sentimental Analysis

-3. Bivariate Temporal and Sentimental Analysis
+- Bivariate Temporal and Sentimental Analysis

-4. Bivariate Temporal and Gender-based Analysis
+- Bivariate Temporal and Gender-based Analysis

-5. Data Story construction and presentation
+- Data Story construction and presentation

 # Contribution of group members

-**Laure** : gender data extraction using genderperform, sentimental data using LIWC extraction and application, plotly figures (Overall sentimental & Bivariate sentimental (gender, time) Analysis), textual analysis.
+**Laure** : gender data extraction using genderperform, sentimental data using LIWC extraction and application, plotly figures (overall sentimental & bivariate sentimental (gender, time) analysis), textual analysis.

 **Caroline** : gender data extraction using genderperform, date and context research about the movement for the timeline, data story design and formatting using jekyll, textual analysis.

-**Arthur** : raw data exploration and analysis, word cloud creation, interactive word evolution timeline, LDA topic clustering figure, textual analysis.
+**Arthur** : raw data exploration and analysis, word cloud coding, interactive hashtag evolution timeline, LDA topic clustering (coding and displaying), textual analysis.

 # Final Data Story

-Please find our final product, our data story, here: https://art345.github.io/#topic=4&lambda=1&term=
+Please find our final product, our data story, here : https://art345.github.io/

-Note: for more details about how the data story using beautiful_jekyll was constructed and created, we invite you to go to the git of origin: https://github.com/art345/art345.github.io
+**Note** : for more details about how the data story using beautiful_jekyll was constructed and created, we invite you to go to the git of origin: https://github.com/art345/art345.github.io